 It is also possible to rely on the fluke (rarer to see) and photos of the whole body when spotted underwater.
 The aim of identification is to monitor population, migration and social structure.

-Threats to the Dolphin Population
+Threats to Dolphin Populations

 Dolphins are very social, living in groups that hunt and even play together.
 Large pods of dolphins can have 1,000 members or more.